ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 This pattern uses the {{site.data.keyword.cloud_notm}} {{site.data.keyword.alb_full}} (ALB) to distribute traffic among multiple server instances within the region.
 {: note}

-### Global Load Balancing
+### Global load balancing
 {: #gslb}

-Global Server Load Balancing (GSLB) is a technique for distributing internet traffic across geographically dispersed servers.
+Global server load balancing (GSLB) is a technique for distributing internet traffic across geographically dispersed servers.
 It aims to optimize user experience and application performance by directing users to the nearest or most appropriate server based on various factors like latency, server load, and user location.
 GSLB is a valuable component of a disaster recovery strategy.

-If Global Server Load Balancing (GSLB) is required, {{site.data.keyword.cloud_notm}} offers a global load balancer service through {{site.data.keyword.cis_full_notm}}, which routes traffic to servers across multiple geographic locations to ensure application availability.
+If global server load balancing is required, {{site.data.keyword.cloud_notm}} offers a global load balancer service through {{site.data.keyword.cis_full_notm}}, which routes traffic to servers across multiple geographic locations to ensure application availability.

 Other third-party providers such as Akamai, network appliances from vendors like F5 and Citrix, and Domain Name Service can also be used to meet the global load balancing requirement.